AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex2/README.md

 **Updated File:** srv/services.cds
 - The updated services.cds file now includes a new function called fetchCustomer in the AdminService.
 This function is intentionally designed to be vulnerable to SQL Injection for demonstration purposes.

+- Copy the contents of [services.cds](./srv/services.cds) into your project’s **srv/services.cds** file.
+- Ensure the following corrected code is included in the file:

 ```
 ...
 Other methods